Tristram – Duke Tristram of Lindisfarne

 FOR EVENT STEWARDS: Here is a PDF form to print off and have available on you during the ENTIRE event you are hosting: Official Advocate Event Report Form

 All members of the Kingdom of Calontir community are welcome and encouraged to contact the Kingdom Advocate Office for unbiased assistance and guidance in resolving any complaints or concerns.
 The purpose of the Advocate Office is to ensure that everyone in the Kingdom of Calontir is heard and given the proper respect and support in handling grievances.
-The advocates will first help find a solution to the raised situation; and then will assist in determining whether a formal complaint is the appropriate course of action, and if so, will guide individuals to the necessary channels.
+The Advocate Office is tasked with assisting and representing members of the Populace.
+They will assist in problem solving, the filing of formal complaints, the process of arbitration and reconciliation, and facilitation of the Courts of Calontir.

 The office of the advocate is made up of three individuals that are appointed by the Crown of Calontir.